Cold Weather Preparedness

 - Traction is a must.
 Of some sort, you should have a way to travel on slippery surfaces and snow.
 Snowshoes or skis are required if there is more than 8 inches of snow.
 Consider a pair of trekking crampons or Micro-spikes.

 As I mentioned this is a list to get you started, but there is so much more about winter activities, that's why there are books written on the subject.
 Check out a local gear shop or bookstore and pick up a copy to have on hand for reference at the beginning of each cold weather hiking season.

 For additional help with winter mountaineering, hiking and camping and ways to become prepared, contact a local guide service for classes.
-Spencer Morrissey is a guide at High Peaks Mountain Guides in Lake Placid and a two time winter Forty-Sixer.
+Spencer Morrissey is a two-time winter 46er.